DMT Effects, Addictiveness, Risks, and Treatment

 - Perceived insights and epiphanies

-- A perceived “transcendence” of the body into another “realm”
+- A perceived transcendence of the body into another “realm”

 - Perceived encounters with “sentient” entities

-DMT Side Effects
+Short-Term Side Effects of DMT

 Short-term physiological side effects of DMT include: